Key takeaways

 Financial Reasons

-Smoking costs you thousands of dollars a year.
-Quitting smoking can give you enough for a car down payment or a huge chunk of your children’s school fees.
+If you’re a smoker who goes through a pack a day, that adds up to about $14,000 a year.
+Quitting for good could give you enough for a car down payment or cover a big chunk of your children’s school fees.

 A Healthier You